dangerousplay/swisstable-python/README.md

 ![](./docs/_mm_cmpeq_epi8.jpg)

-3. The instruction `_mm_movemask_epi8` returns a `64 bit` vector (8 bytes) with the most significant bit of each byte.
+3. The instruction `_mm_movemask_epi8` returns a **64 bit** vector (**8 bytes**) with the most significant bit of each byte.
-In this case, it returns 1 when the byte is `0xFF`
+In this case, it returns **1** when the byte is `0xFF`

 ![](./docs/_mm_movemask_epi8.jpg)

-These instructions combined return a `64 bit` mask which contains the position of the keys that matched the given hash.
+These instructions combined return a **64 bit** mask which contains the position of the keys that matched the given hash.

 ![](./docs/sse_together.jpg)

-We can then use each bit to efficiently find the key in the group by checking if the key in the corresponding position.
+We can then use each bit to efficiently find the key in the group by checking if the key is in the corresponding position.

 ```python
 while True: